tsuru/tsuru/docs/reference/config.rst

 docker:bs:reporter-interval
 +++++++++++++++++++++++++++

-``docker:bs:reporter-interval`` is the interval between status reporting from bs to the tsuru API.
+``docker:bs:reporter-interval`` is the interval between status collecting and reporting from bs to the tsuru API.
 The default value is 60 seconds.

 docker:bs:socket
 ++++++++++++++++